Ameren Missouri coal-fired generation historical SO2 emissions.

-- Various pollution control methods will continue to be implemented to reduce SO2, NOx, mercury and particulate.
+- Ameren anticipates further controls will be necessary to meet federal regulations.
+Various pollution control methods will continue to be implemented to reduce SO2, NOx, mercury and particulate.

 - Ameren estimates spending between $2 billion and $3 billion by 2020 on solutions that meet or exceed new requirements.